david-prinz/david-prinz.github.io/_pages/about.md

 ### Topics I have worked on:
 * Renormalization in Quantum Field Theory
-* Quantization of gauge theories and gravity
+* Quantization of Gauge Theories and Gravity
 * Mathematical Relativity
 * Structure of asymptotically flat spacetimes